CHP Stops Car Near Stockton After Child Holds Up Sign With Plea for Help That Turns Out to Be a Joke

-A plea for help from from a girl who held up a sign while in a car traveling on a Northern California highway turned out to be a hoax, authorities said.
+A plea for help from a girl who held up a sign while in a car traveling on a Northern California highway turned out to be a hoax, authorities said.

 The California Highway Patrol said six patrol units responded Saturday to a highway near Stockton after callers reported seeing a girl in the back seat of car holding a sign that read “Help me shes not my mom!!
 Help!!”